Large Salem Sets Avoiding Nonlinear Configurations: Introduction

+has lower Minkowski dimension $\alpha$.
+Observing the value $\beta_0$ in that Theorem, we see that in this setting, we have attained precisely the dimension bound obtained in \cite{OurPaper}, but now in the setting of Salem sets rather than just Hausdorff dimension, though restricted to a more specialized set of patterns.

-\item Because we are using Baire category techniques, the results we obtain remain true when, instead of avoiding a single pattern, we avoid a countable family of patterns.
+\begin{remarksaboutresults} \ \begin{enumerate}[leftmargin=*] \item[1.]
+Because we are using Baire category techniques, the results we obtain remain true when, instead of avoiding a single pattern, we avoid a countable family of patterns.
 This is because the countable union of sets of first category is a set of first category.
 As an example of this property, we note that the conclusion of Theorem \ref{maintheorem} holds when $Z$ is replaced by a \emph{countable union} of compact sets, each with lower Minkowski dimension at most $\alpha$.
-Similar generalizations apply to Theorem \ref{theoremJOICVIOJVI122} and Theorem \ref{thirdTheorem}.
+Similar generalizations apply to Theorems \ref{theoremJOICVIOJVI122} and \ref{thirdTheorem}.

+\item[2.]
+It is quite surprising that we are able to generically improve the bound \eqref{FourierDimensionBoundFromMyTHesis} in the sense of the Baire category theorem.
+In \cite{Schmerkin2}, for each $\beta$, a natural probability measure, the \emph{fractal percolation}, is constructed on the space of all $\beta$-dimensional subsets of $\TT^d$, and the question of for which $\beta$ a fractal percolation almost surely contains a given pattern is studied.
+Such fractal percolations will almost surely be Salem sets, which connects such questions to our problem.
+The patterns they study in their paper are slightly different from the regimes of this paper under which sharper results are obtained, i.e. as given in Theorems \ref{theoremJOICVIOJVI122} and \ref{thirdTheorem}.
+But even using the more general result of Theorem \ref{maintheorem} we see that the parameters under which a random $\beta$ dimensional set almost surely contains a pattern behave quite differently to the parameters under which a generic $\beta$ dimensional set in $\chi_\beta$ contains a pattern.